DreymaR/BigBagKbdTrixPKL/README.md

 * Copy-Paste the layout folder and rename the result to what you want, such as 'Cmk-eD-De_ISO_Angle' for German with only the ISO-Angle mod.
 * In that folder's layout.ini file, edit the remap fields to represent the new setting.
 In this case, 'CmkCAW_ISO' → 'Angle_ISO'.
     - For non-DH layouts, Extend uses the same remap as the layout; for Curl(DH)/CAW you need an _ext remap for Extend.
-    - To learn more about the remaps, see the PKL_eD\_eD_Remap.ini file.
 * Now, if the PKL_Settings.ini Kbd/Curl/Ergo/Locale settings are right – in this case, ISO/--/Angle/De – you should get the variant you wanted.
     - After making layout changes, I refresh PKL with the Ctrl+Shift+5 hotkey.
 If that doesn't work, quit and restart PKL.
 * If you want updated help images you must get Inkscape and run the "Create help images..." option.